 You’ll cross over a little bridge and then begin heading uphill across farmland.
 It’s very exposed along this section which you definitely feel on a hot day.

-The narrow path is heavily eroded but as you’re just crossing farmland, it’s not too much of an issue.
+The narrow path is heavily eroded, but as you’re just crossing farmland, it’s not too much of an issue.
 It is likely not so great if you’re carrying a big pack for the Six Foot Track though!

 It’s a pretty stretch of trail with beautiful views over the rolling vineyard of the Dry Ridge Estate.

-On the way back when you walk this stretch, it goes from pretty to spectacular as you’ll be walking straight towards the mountains which look simply sensational.
+On the way back when you walk this stretch, it goes from pretty, to spectacular, as you’ll be walking straight towards the mountains which look simply sensational.

 There are several stiles to climb as you make your way uphill, before you begin descending to the creek (2.3km into the track).
 You’ll cross the little creek and enter bushland for some much needed shade.